seanbreckenridge/browserexport/README.md

 `browserexport merge -j --stream ~/data/browsing/*.sqlite | jq '"\(.url)|\(.metadata.description)"' | awk '!seen[$0]++' | fzf`

 Merged files like `history.json` above can also be used as inputs files themselves, this reads those by mapping the JSON onto the `Visit` schema directly.
-If you don't care about keeping the raw databases for any other auxiliary info like form or bookmark data and just want the URL, visit date and metadata, you could use `merge` to periodically merge the bulky `.sqlite` files into a JSON dump:
+If you don't care about keeping the raw databases for any other auxiliary info like form, bookmark data, or [from_visit](https://github.com/seanbreckenridge/browserexport/issues/30) info and just want the URL, visit date and metadata, you could use `merge` to periodically merge the bulky `.sqlite` files into a JSON dump:

 ```bash
 cd ~/data/browsing